tbuehlmann/ponder/README.md

             @ponder.kick event_data[:channel], user_to_kick, 'GO!'
           end
         end

-## Filters
-### Before Filters
-You can have Before Filters!
-They are called before each event handling process and can - among other things - manipulate the `event_data` hash.
-If a Before Filter returns `false`, no further filters (no After Filters either) are called and the event handling process won't fire up.
-Example:

-    @ponder.before_filter(:channel, /foo/) do
-      # ...
-    end

-This Before Filter will be called, if a channel message with the word "foo" gets in.
-You can use all other event types (like :query, :kick, ...) as well.
-Also possible is an array notation like `before_filter([:query, :channel], /foo/) ...`.
-If you want the filter to work an all event types, you can simply use `:all`.
-Filters will be called in defining order; first defined, first called.
-Event specific filters are called before `:all` filters.

-You could use it for authentication/authorization.
-Example:

-    @ponder.before_filter :channel, // do |event_data|
-      if is_an_admin?(event_data[:nick])
-        event_data[:authorized_request] = true
-      else
-        event_data[:authorized_request] = false
-      end
-    end

-Now, one can check for `event_data[:authorized_request]` in a callback.
-### After Filters
-After Filters work the same way as Before Filters do, just after the actual event handling process.
-An After Filter does not hinder later After Filters to fire up if it returns `false`.
-Example:

-    @ponder.after_filter(:all, //) do
-      # ...
-    end

 ## Timers
 If you need something in an event handling process to be time-displaced, you should not use `sleep`.
 I recommend using the comfortable timer methods EventMachine provides.
 A one shot timer looks like this: